Jerms-AI/explosion-lora-project/README.md

-# Placeholder for README.md# 💣 Explosion LORA Project
+# 💣 Explosion LORA Project

 This repo documents a hands-on journey into training a custom LoRA (Low-Rank Adaptation) for explosions, using ComfyUI with SDXL and Flux models, plus custom enhancement nodes built from scratch.